Alpine Mounted Archery

 • Links

 We provide all the equipment needed, but you are more than welcome to bring your own.
-No compound bows are allowed, though.
-So leave those beasts at home.
-In a basic 4-5 hour intro clinic, we start with archery safety, equipment, and basic shooting skills while stationary.
-You will learn to shoot while holding several arrows in your bow hand, the Korean shooting method, and shooting while skipping on the ground to simulate a mounted motion.
-We will also practice the rear-shot which is any shot that exceeds 90 degrees between your bow and the horse (some targets in mounted archery are to be shot once you and your horse have traveled well past the target).
-So this is a great things to practice while you're at the range or at home.
+No compound bows are allowed, though, so leave those beasts at home.
+In a basic 3-4 hour intro clinic, we start with archery safety, equipment, and basic shooting skills while stationary.
+You will learn to shoot while holding several arrows in your bow hand, the thumb draw shooting method, and shooting while skipping on the ground to simulate a mounted motion.
+You will also practice the front- and rear-shot, which is any shot you take that's not directly parrallel to you and your horse.

 Picture